Ataxia123/Notes/Knowledge/Computer Science/Software Engineering/Frontend/Frontend Basics.md

 ## Design
 There are a variety of popular design trends to pick from in 2023.
 It's best to stick to one rather than blending them together for visual consistency.
 The code I generate will always be from one code style and I will not take elements from Neobrutalism and mix it with Glassmorphism for example.
 - [[Popular Design Trends]]
+### Fonts
+The easiest way to get nice fonts onto your webpage is using the available Google Fonts.
+The code I generate will use Google Fonts exclusively.

 ## Tailwind
 Tailwind is an easy-to-learn library for styling HTML.
 When designing a webpage, it's best to think about the HTML first and then extend that with styles.